 Most of the moisture management problems I’ve written about here are ones that occur because of poor installation.
 When builders don’t integrate window flashing with the drainage plane, for example, water can find its way in and rot out the window framing.
 Sometimes, however, architects make it harder on builders.
 When they design building features that make it hard to drain the rain, failure is more likely.
 Let’s look at a few design flaws of this type.

-Here's a mid-century modern house not far from where I live.
+The lead photo shows a mid-century modern house not far from where I live.
 The butterfly roof certainly looks interesting, but think of what happens when it rains.
-I'm sure they built up a little bit of slope in that dead valley, but still, there' not a lot of room for error here.
-Delay just a bit on maintaining that roof, and you've got a living room and garage full of water.
+I’m sure they built up a little bit of slope in that dead valley, but still, there’ not a lot of room for error here.
+Delay just a bit on maintaining that roof, and you’ve got a living room and garage full of water.

-This one's similar.
-It's a dead valley created by the intersection of a gable roof over the garage and the wall of the house.
+The one above is similar.
+It’s a dead valley created by the intersection of a gable roof over the garage and the wall of the house.
 And to make it even more interesting, these homeowners have a lot of trees over the house.

 And speaking of trees…